Informfully/Platform/README.md

 cd backend
 meteor npm install
 ```

+After you downloaded the code, you need to verify the React Native Packager Hostname.
+We have a small guide for Mac, Linux, and Windows.
 Find more on [Installation Instructions](https://informfully.readthedocs.io/en/latest/install.html) in the documentation.

 ### Run the Code

-Make sure that you are specifying the same port that you are using in the [React Native App](https://github.com/Informfully/Platform/blob/main/frontend/App.js).
+Once everything is downloaded, all you need to do is to run the back end and connect it with the front end.
 You can then start the server with:

 ```bash
 # To run the server on port 3008